Any patient considering breast augmentation will no doubt want their results to be ideal – and we certainly want that, too!

 Look at our Before & After photos for breast augmentation.
 The “after” does not all look the same for every patient, but there is one essential common thread between them: all these patients are happier and more confident with their results.

 Are You Ready to Take the Next Step?

-Breast augmentation—or any form of plastic surgery—is never something to just go with trends and public opinion on.
+Whether you are seeking breast augmentation, a breast lift, a breast reduction, or any other form of plastic surgery, never go only by trends and public opinion.
 Your choices and your happiness are the only factors that should matter.

-We would be happy to discuss the possibilities with you further.
+We will always be happy to discuss your possibilities with you.
 Schedule an appointment at our Fort Lauderdale office by calling (954) 380-8411.
-If you prefer to contact us electronically, you are more than welcome to do so.
-Simply fill out our online contact form and a member of our office will respond to you during standard office hours.
+If you prefer to reach us electronically, please fill out our online contact form and a member of our staff will respond to you during our standard office hours.